filippotoso/laravel-domain-library/README.md

 It provides:

-- multiple console commands to create DDD classes
+- multiple console commands to create domain driven classes
 - traits and classes to speed up development

 The commands prefix is `domain:`.